 Antibiotics are the first line of treatment for MP.
 Children get different antibiotics than adults to prevent potentially dangerous side effects.

 Macrolides, the first choice of antibiotics for children, include:

 Antibiotics prescribed for adults include:

-MP peaks in the fall and winter months.
-During these times, the risk of contracting MP is greatest.
-This is especially true in schools, daycare centers, and dorms.
-Close places make it easy for the infection to transmit from person to person.
+The risk of contracting MP peaks in the fall and winter months.
+Close or crowded places make it easy for the infection to transmit from person to person.

 To lower your risk of infection, try the following: